vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 }
 ```

-I think this is a reasonable way forward (unsure about technical feasibility), but I got resistance from the room when I spoke about this idea in the room.
+I think this is a reasonable way forward (unsure about technical feasibility), but I got resistance from the room when I spoke about this idea in EWG.
 Several experts were concerned about fragmentation of the language and about the possibility of multiple "dialects" spawning from this approach.

 I think those concerns are not valid: my idea is not to provide many "knobs" that users can finely tune to create their own preferred combination of language features - the point is to have a linear progression that allows WG21 to "fix" the language by breaking backwards-compatibility.
 There would be **no more fragmentation than what we have today** (e.g. codebase targeting different standards/toolchains), but we would be **finally able to extract the "much smaller and cleaner language struggling to get out"** that Bjarne was talking about in "The Design and Evolution of C++".